Omarhussian/blog/README.md

 # Blog Project

 This is a blog project created as part of an interview task.
-The project is a simple blogging application that allows users to create, read, update, and delete blog posts.
+The project is a simple blogging application that allows users to read, update, and delete blog posts.

 ## Technologies Used